 Pool jets are most effective for spinning the water in a big circle around the pool, creating a water route from jet to skimmer around the pool, ensuring that all water makes its way into the filter where the system cleans it.

 While jets do a lot to help your pool circulate, there are still a few problem areas to watch out for and solutions to help places the jets don’t quite reach.
+If your jets are potentially malfunctioning, read my guide on what to do when your pool jets are not working.

 How to Improve Pool Circulation and Common Watch Outs